Knafeh: Knafeh Nabulseyeh (Nablus, Palestine)

 Knafeh has been described as a "Palestinian Institution."
-Knafeh Nabulseyeh is a popular version of knafeh originated in the Palestinian city of Nablus, hence the name Nabulseyeh (also spelled as Nabilsiyeh).
-Nablus is still renowned in for its knafeh, which "is filled with the city’s trademark firm, white, salty nabulsi cheese" and covered with a sweet syrup called qatir, it has 1 layer of either rough (kadayif) or soft (semolina) knafeh pastry atop the cheese, typically prepared upside down then flipped, with soft dough being more popular than kadayif for Nabulsi knafeh.
+Knafeh Nabulseyeh is a popular version which originated in the Palestinian city of Nablus, hence the name Nabulseyeh (also spelled as Nabilsiyeh).
+Nablus is still renowned in for its knafeh, which "is filled with the city’s trademark firm, white, salty nabulsi cheese" and covered with a sweet syrup called qatir, it has one layer of either rough (kadayif) or soft (semolina) knafeh pastry atop the cheese, typically prepared upside down then flipped, with soft dough being more popular than kadayif for Nabulsi knafeh.

+It is prepared by pressing the dough (traditionally includes orange food coloring) into a large baking pan coated with clarified butter.
+Desalted white cheese is layered evenly over the dough, and the pan is heated on a stovetop until the bottom crust cooks.
+The pastry is then inverted onto a serving platter and briefly placed back on the stove so the cheese fully melt.
+Finally, the dish is finished by pouring syrup over it and garnishing it with nuts before serving hot.

-Today, knafeh Nabulseyeh is the most common variant of knafeh in Jordan and Palestine.
+Associations between Nablus and knafeh date back to at least 1923 when Khalil Totah described knafeh as "a part of a Nabulsi's life". ʻAbd al-Wahhāb ʻAzzām's 1950 book Riḥlāt noted that "Nablus is famous for its knafeh".
+Today, knafeh Nabulseyeh is the most common variant in Jordan and Palestine.
 As a result, academics have described Nablus as the modern-day knafeh capital.

 Knafeh Ghazawiya (Gaza Strip, Palestine)

-Knafeh Ghazawiya is a Palestinian variant of knafeh unique to the Gaza Strip.
-It is made with a variety of Gazan nuts and spices, with "nutmeg and cinnamon replacing the cheese.", the pastry used is made from semolina and bulgur.
+Knafeh Ghazawiya is a Palestinian variant unique to the Gaza Strip.
+It is made with a variety of Gazan nuts and spices, with "nutmeg and cinnamon replacing the cheese."
+The pastry is made from semolina and bulgur.